tflynn/aws_idem/README.md

 All calls can be rerun multiple times without harm.

 Typically, the first call actually affects the applicable resource.
-Second and subsequent calls have no effect, but should much the same data as the original call.
+Second and subsequent calls have no effect, but should return much the same data as the original call.

 In the cases where this is not practical, this is noted. e.g: